bocoup/reconbot/README.md

 # Reconbot

 Build your own Reconbot and drive it with your phone.
-Build for Intel by Bocoup, maintained by bocoup and the nodebots community.
+Built for Intel by Bocoup, maintained by bocoup and the nodebots community.

 ![](intel-reconbot.png)